nvanlaerebeke/Crazy.Tftp.Net/README.md

 docker-compose -d up
 ```

 This will start on port 69 with the default settings and example configuration file.
+Note that this will run in it's on network so the MAC address filtering will not work.
+To get this to work modify the compose file to run the container on the host network.

 ## Bare Metal